-- Gain skills in reading, writing, speaking, and understanding spoken Japanese - Develop their literacy skills in both English and Japanese - Understand the relationship between language and culture - Understand themselves as communicators - Increase their intercultural awareness
+- Further develop skills in reading writing, speaking and understanding spoken Japanese. - Further develop literacy skills in both English and Japanese. - Further understand the relationship between language and culture. - Further develop intercultural knowledge and understanding.

 These aims are met through two strands of language: productive (communicating) and receptive (understanding).
 The course also focuses on developing students' social and cultural awareness and competency.